Home Compare MTSI vs SMHN.DE

 MACOM Technology Solutions Holdings vs SUSS MicroTec: Which Stock Looks Stronger in 2026?

-SUSS MicroTec SE holds the cleaner structural position, with the lead spread across profitability and valuation.
+The structural profiles are close, with SUSS MicroTec SE carrying a narrow edge on valuation.
 MACOM Technology Solutions still leads on growth and stability, which keeps the comparison from looking entirely one-sided.
 The market setup is broadly comparable for both — no clear directional signal from price behavior.
 The market is not adding a decisive signal either way — the structural read carries the weight.

 Trajectory Similarity